-GPA of 3.60 in the major and 3.00 overall; except in special instances, application before the end of the first term of the junior year; two years of a foreign language at the college level (or its equivalent); an honors thesis (equal to one course credit) to be defended before a faculty committee.
+GPA of 3.6 in the major and 3.0 overall; except in special instances, application before the end of the first term of the junior year; two years of a foreign language at the college level (or its equivalent); an honors thesis (equal to four credits) to be defended before a faculty committee.

 The History Department also hosts the major in Medieval Studies.
-For more information, please refer to the Medieval Studies academic page.
+For more information, refer to Medieval Studies in

-First-year students should enroll in one or more of the 100-level courses.
+First-year students should enroll in one or more 100-level courses.
 200-level courses are normally reserved for sophomore or upper division students.
 Upper division courses are numbered 300 and above.

 Satisfactory completion of a lower division course (100- or 200-level) is normally required before enrolling in an upper division course (300- and 400-level).
-See instructor for permission.
+See instructor for permission to waive prerequisites.

 Transfer students planning a major must normally take at least three of their courses at Augsburg including HIS 280 and 480.
 A minor normally requires two courses taken at Augsburg.